LSanten/LSanten.github.io/_mms-md/MMSSystemicCooperationInterface-A.md

 Many friends of mine have voiced the need to sense each other better (to let emerge action); for complex climate change projects but also group sensing and reasoning such as understanding who wants to live on a farm in the next 10 years.

 Here, we might think about digital tools right away.
 However, I am very cautious of building tools before we understand what we truly need.
 Therefore, I decided to dedicate my master's capstone project to this inquiry.
 I talked to collaboration experts, knowledge management innovators, interviewed climate change activists, and co-envisioned practices and spaces for climate justice work with my fellow students and change-maker friends.

-During all these interviews, the essence of my work crystalized: **We need to focus on  building a collective communication.
-And any tools needs to serve our collective communication practice.**

 ## We need *communication about communication*

 ![](media/MESH-CAP_summary-graphics-HIGH-RES-01.png)

 A digital tool might help to keep the flow of nutrients going.
 Tools can also help to ease understanding of a landscape.
-But they are only as useful as
+But tools are only as useful as the human practice they support or elicit.

->I see great power in visuals because complex processes can simply not be expressed or easily understood through linear frameworks!
+>I see great power in visuals because complex processes can simply not be expressed or easily understood through linear frameworks.
 Yet, almost all of our digital communication spaces provide linear communication feeds.

 ![](media/cleanshot_2024-08-24-at-17-56-47@2x.png)